Mug cakes are all the rage, and this Fruity Pebbles Protein Mug Cake is low carb, high protein, and ready in minutes! Can it get any better??

 Milk: Milk is necessary for this protein cake because protein powder absorbs so much liquid.
 We use coconut milk for ours due to its lightness and mild coconut flavor.

 Substitutions: Your favorite unsweetened plant milk (unsweetened almond milk, coconut milk, rice milk, etc.) or cow’s milk can be used.
 Check out our post on substituting oat milk here!

 Vanilla Whey Protein Powder: The key ingredient making this a protein mug cake!
 We chose vanilla protein powder because it mixes well and acts similarly to flour.
-There is even Fruity Pebbles Protein Powder that you can buy here that is a great substitute for vanilla!
+There's even Fruity Pebbles Protein Powder!

 Baking Powder: Baking powder provides the rise.
 It is a combination of baking soda (a base) and cream of tartar (an acid) that is activated with liquid.

 Substitutions: You can make your own baking powder by mixing one part baking soda with one part cornstarch and two parts cream of tartar.
 You can also add an additional ¼ of a cup of yogurt and use ½ teaspoon of baking soda in place of the baking powder.

 Pure Vanilla Extract: Vanilla is the essential baking ingredient.
 Like fat, it enhances other flavors and adds buttery notes without actually adding more butter.

 Substitutions: You can use ¼ teaspoon of almond extract or butter extract or omit it altogether.
 Imitation vanilla can also be used.

 Coconut Sugar: Just a smidge more sweetness!
 A spoonful of sugar, you can say.
 Coconut sugar helps to add some warm notes to an otherwise fruity dish, like adding brown sugar to grapefruit - yum!